Monitoring

 "status": "ok",

-"activeSessions": 3,
+"totalSessions": 3,

 "sessions": [

-{ "id": "sess_abc123", "name": "support", "status": "connected", "phoneNumber": "+447700900123" },
+{ "id": "support", "status": "connected" },

-{ "id": "sess_def456", "name": "sales", "status": "connected", "phoneNumber": "+447700900456" },
+{ "id": "sales", "status": "connected" },

-{ "id": "sess_ghi789", "name": "notifications", "status": "reconnecting" }
+{ "id": "notifications", "status": "reconnecting" }

 }

-Session Status API
+Session status via the API

-curl https://wa.yourdomain.com/api/sessions \
+curl https://api.yourdomain.com/workspaces/{workspaceId}/proxy/api/sessions \

 Docker Health Checks